ibm-cloud-docs/watsonxdata/spk_overview.md

 1. Ingesting large volumes of data into {{site.data.keyword.lakehouse_short}} tables.
 You can also cleanse and transform data before ingestion.
 2. Table maintenance operation to enhance {{site.data.keyword.lakehouse_short}} performance of the table
 3. Complex analytics workload which are difficult to represent as queries.

+For more information about provisioning the engine, see [Provisioning a Spark engine](/docs/watsonxdata?topic=watsonxdata-spl_engine).

 {{site.data.keyword.lakehouse_full}} allows you to integratrate with the following types of Spark: